RIDGECUT: Learning Graph Partitioning with Rings and Wedges: . #1

 \subsubsection{Ring partitions}

 Similarly as for wedge partitions, we will prove a bound on the ring Cheeger constants in terms of the eigenvalues of the path graph with $r$ vertices $P_r$.
 Some of the computations are analogous to the ones in the previous section, so we will skip the details for these.
+We recall that the eigenvalues of $P_r$ are